sleepylee/ror-practice-shoutr/README.md

   `$ rails g clearance:routes`
   Then we pointed out that we don't want to use `controller: "clearance/users"` by removing it from the routes.rb

+- To add a new Shout (Tweet) model with: [body] and [user](reference) `$ rails g model Shout body user:references` after you have ensure your migration file met expectations, run db:migrate